cosmos/ethermint-archive/docs/architecture/README.md

 so this can only reliably process one tx per block right now!
 This is a big TODO!

-For DeliverTx, we use our managed eth object, which provides a working state and env (config, header, gas) for applying transactions, and slices for keeping track of all txs, receipts and logs to be included in this block.
+For DeliverTx, we use our managed eth object, which provides a working state and env (config, header, gas) for applying transactions, and slices for keeping track of all TXs, receipts and logs to be included in this block.

 NOTE: The ethereum APIs expect to be able to get the most current "pending" block, ie. the block a miner is working on.
 The equivalent for us is a block that is in the midst of being processed by the ABCI app.